Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Model Merging between Different Datasets

+{\bf{Experimental Design.}} To validate the above theoretical intuition, we show the loss landscape and the L2 distance between the closest optimal weights by continuously increasing the difference between Datasets A and B. We design Rotated-MNIST (RMNIST), which consists of MNIST images rotated by various angles, and conduct model merging experiments between MNIST and RMNIST.
+RMNIST uses rotations of $0^\circ$, $15^\circ$, $30^\circ$, $45^\circ$, $60^\circ$, $75^\circ$, and $90^\circ$.
+We train Model A on MNIST (Dataset A) and Model B on RMNIST (Dataset B), then use WM to permute$\mathcal{L}_{B}$, measuring L2 distance between closest optimal weights as shown in Table~\ref{tab:wm-differences} and Fig.~\ref{fig:losslandscape-rmnists}.

-Thanks to Eq.~(\ref{eq:data_linear}), we can discuss loss landscapes across different datasets.
-To achieve effective model merging, the loss barrier $\frac{1}{2}\left(\mathcal{L}_{A}\left(\mathbf{w_{M}}\right)+\mathcal{L}_{B}\left(\mathbf{w_{M}}\right)\right)$ should be small, where $\mathbf{w_{M}}=\left(1-\lambda\right)\mathbf{w_{A}}+\lambda\mathbf{w_{B}}$ is the weight of the merged models.
-Our theoretical analysis suggests that the optimal weight on a mixed dataset does not necessarily lie on this line segment between $\mathbf{w_{A}}$ and $\mathbf{w_{B}}$ (see Appendix~\ref{sec:direction}).
-However, our experiments show little difference in accuracy between the method that assumes weights on the line segment, as assumed in existing methods, and the method that considers deviations from the line segment (see Appendix~\ref{sec:fisher_connect}).
-Therefore, we use simple averages.
-Next, to confirm experimentally that the loss barrier increases as datasets become more different, we show the loss barrier between MNIST and RMNIST in Fig.~\ref{fig:losslandscape-rmnists}.
-The blue, red, and yellow lines represent the loss landscapes on MNIST, RMNIST, and MNIST-RMNIST\footnote{We represent the pairs of datasets for merging models as [the dataset used to train Model A]-[the dataset used to train Model B].}, respectively.
-The $\lambda=0$ represents the optimal weight on MNIST, and the $\lambda=1$ represents the optimal weight on RMNIST.
-Figure~\ref{fig:losslandscape-rmnists} shows that the loss barrier (yellow line) increases as the angle of MNIST-RMNIST become more different.
-This is because the more different datasets are, the more the closest optimal weights diverge between different datasets.
+{\bf{Experimental Verification.}} Table~\ref{tab:wm-differences} shows that the L2 distance between the closest optimal weights of Models A and B diverges as the datasets become increasingly different, which leads to a decrease in the accuracy of the merged model.
+To directly verify this theoretical intuition, we visualize the loss landscape between the optimal weight of the MNIST and RMNIST in Fig.~\ref{fig:losslandscape-rmnists}.
+The blue, red, and yellow lines represent the loss landscapes on MNIST, RMNIST, and MNIST-RMNIST\footnote{We represent the pairs of datasets for model merging as [the dataset used to train Model A]-[the dataset used to train Model B].}, respectively.
+Figure~\ref{fig:losslandscape-rmnists} shows that the loss barrier (yellow line) increases as the angle of MNIST-RMNIST becomes more different.